Gamote/nestjs-zod-config/README.md

 **nestjs-zod-config** - NestJS module to load, type and validate configuration using Zod.
 Inside and outside the NestJS context.

-We are also providing some handy utility functions. ✨
+We’re also providing some handy utility functions. ✨

 ## Installation